bioinfo-ut/cRegions/README.md

+# cRegions
+cRegions is built for detecting embedded cis-acting elements from diverged protein-coding sequences. cRegions web tool is available at http://bioinfo.ut.ee/cRegions/

-# cRegions - using scripts in command-line interface
+## Using scripts in command-line interface
 * Make sure you have Python (support for both 2+ and 3+), PERL and R installed

 ### Convert protein multiple sequence alignment into corresponding codon-based nucleotide alignment using pal2nal.